With winter upon us – and the election finally behind us – your health and sanity are not the only things in need of attention.

 Moisturize your body.
 In 1988, Ahava opened its first eco-friendly factory overlooking the Dead Sea.
 They’ve been going strong ever since.
 This Water Mineral Body Lotion absorbs quickly and has a pleasant subtle scent of prickly pear and moringa.
 It’s also got aloe vera and witch hazel extracts to help boost moisture and soothe skin.
 Smooth it on… and let your skin drink it all in.

 Plump and hydrate your lips.The harsh winds of winter can whip up some pretty chapped lips.
 And chapped lips look so…withered and blah.
+No one wants to have to suffer the cold weather and winter seasons with chapped lips.
+It’s not fun and that’s why keeping your lips moisturized as often as you can will really make a difference to how you feel.
+And we all want to be able to feel good all year round.
+There are plenty of other ways to help keep your lips moisturized and healthy too.
 Life Cell Skincare has a solution: Its Lip Plumping Treatment hydrates and plumps at the same time (no injections required).
 The topical treatment stimulates collagen and hyaluronic acid production and claims to help your lips look significantly fuller after just one week of use.
 Because, in my opinion, your lips can never be too moisturized…but alas, with age, they can be too thin.

 Care for your hair.
 Give your strands a boost and feed them well with healthy ingredients like grapeseed extract, argan and olive oils.
 From Mastey comes this color-safe restorative mask that’s 100 percent vegan and paraben-free.
 The company also offers shampoos and other hair treatment products that care about the health and wellness of your precious locks.
 Because hair matters, too.